Jobium/Photo-Colour-Correction/README.md

     PIL
     scipy
     skimage
-guidance on installing python and packages can be found online at LINK
+guidance on installing python and packages can be found online at https://www.python.org/about/gettingstarted/

 # Instructions:
 1) ensure that your photos have the colour reference card in a consistent position and orientation